There is a common misconception that increasing progress and prosperity have been the norm for as long as human beings have been around.

 Imagine, for example, that the Roman statesman Cicero in the year 50 B.C. was magically invited to visit Thomas Jefferson at Monticello more than 1,800 years later.

-Cicero would travel to Virginia the same way Jefferson would have had to visit Rome all those years later.
+Cicero would travel to Virginia the same way Jefferson would to visit Rome all those years later.

 He would ride a horse to the nearest port and trust his fate to a windblown ship.

 When Cicero arrived at Monticello months later, things would look quite familiar.

 Jefferson’s home was heated by fire in the winter, and the doors and windows were left wide open in the summer, the same as in ancient Rome.

 Jefferson would read by candlelight, eat mostly what he grew, use an outhouse and be attended by his slaves, the same as Romans 18 centuries earlier.